paulieguk/LDW-JUN22/Content/Instructions-004.md

 !IMAGE[Web App URL](images/image03.jpg)

-- Paste the URL into you local browser and the IMAGE[default home page](images/image04.jpg) should appear
+- Paste the URL into your local browser and the IMAGE[default home page](images/image04.jpg) should appear

 - End the AzureCloudLab Lab.